 Prior to Third Street, Acme Theatre (a company by and for high school students) commissioned Briandaniel to write a one-act play.
 The result was Shane of Third Street.
 This was summer 2011.

 Over the course of three months in 2013, Briandaniel developed Third Street into a full-length play from the one act with a group of actors, a director, and stage manager.
-The development was non-traditional, wherein the collaborators generated material that Briandaniel fashioned into Third Street.
+In the process, collaborators generated material that Briandaniel fashioned into Third Street.
 The project was to create a script-building process that was as important as the final product.
 The process can be used to create a play at a university or high school with a group of young actor folk.

 Third Street was first produced as a staged or “enhanced” reading as part of the Cohen New Works Festival at the University of Texas, Austin.